Haris-Hussain1/AI-receptionist/README.md

 You  →  "I'd like to book an appointment"
 Bot  →  "Of course.
 Could I get your name please?"

-You  →  "Alice"
+You  →  "Haris"
-Bot  →  "Thank you, Alice.
+Bot  →  "Thank you, Haris.
 What date would you prefer? (e.g. 2025-08-20)"

 You  →  "2025-09-01"
-Bot  →  "Please confirm your appointment details — Name: Alice, Date: 2025-09-01.
+Bot  →  "Please confirm your appointment details — Name: Haris, Date: 2025-09-01.
          Reply 'yes' to confirm or 'no' to cancel."

 You  →  "yes"